 All we did is give names to the arguments given to the function, but now we've taken care of everything related to the main function and now we can write functions for the usage message and counting the number of occurrences in a file and we're done.

-In this article, we learned about the main
+In this article, we learned about the main function, which allows us to get

 user input on the command line and serves as the entry point in the program.